-Generally, there are no differences between local branches of non-local corporations and local subsidiaries of non-local corporations; however, in practice there usually are problems/discussions regarding the allocation of income/expenses and assets.
+Generally, there are no differences between local branches of non-local corporations and local subsidiaries of non-local corporations; however, in practice, there are usually problems, or at least discussions, regarding the allocation of income/expenses and assets.

-5.3 Capital Gains of Non-Residents
+5.3 Capital Gains of Non-residents

 Capital gains of non-residents on a sale of stock in local corporations are taxed if the shareholding is at least 1%.
-However, usually the tax treaties eliminate such taxation.
+However, the tax treaties usually eliminate such taxation.